iterative/dvc.org/content/docs/studio/user-guide/experiments/share-a-project.md

 </admon>

-Projects that are shared on the web can be opened by anyone, including people who are not logged in to Iterative Studio.
+Projects that are shared on the web can be opened by anyone, including people who are not logged in to DVC Studio.
 These anonymous users have the `Visitor` role.
 Their access is limited to opening the project's experiment table, applying filters, and showing/hiding columns for themselves without saving any changes permanently.
 Refer to the